AndersWik/anderswik.github.io/_posts/2016-08-12-Magento-Copy-CMS-Blocks.markdown

 WHERE `cms_block_store`.`store_id` = 1;
 {% endhighlight %}

 Export the table without the `block_id` column.
 If you are using phpmyadmin make sure you do not add `DROP TABLE` if exist.
 Look what the last `block_id` is in the current table the new row id's will start from there.
-If the last row had the `page_id` 20 the page id you start on is 21.
+If the last row had the `block_id` 20 the page id you start on is 21.
 Now import the file you exported.

 You need to add a new row in the `cms_block_store` table.
 One new row for each block created.
 You need to go to the Magento admin and look up the storeview id.
 Then look in the `cms_block` table again and find the new last `block_id`.
 Then make a query with all the new block id's and the storeview id.